tobozo/ESP32-PsRamFS/ReadMe.md

 Actually PSRam is optional, but strongly recommended.

-For very low memory situations that still require some abstraction to access file data, consider dropping the filesystem and use Streams instead with the excellent [arduino-BufferStream](https://github.com/IndustrialShields/arduino-BufferStream) library.
+For very low memory situations that still require some abstraction to access file data,

 Tested on: